Noise Levels in 77371, TX | Find Quiet Neighborhoods With Our Sound Map

 Quiet suburban street at night

-Northern 77371 sounds about 100% louder than Eastern 77371 to the human ear, a 10.0 dBA gap.
+To the human ear, noise in northwestern 77371 sounds about 177% louder than in southeastern 77371, a 14.7 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from US Hwy 59 do you need to be?